There are no symptoms caused by hypoparathyroidism (low parathyroid hormone levels).

 - Increasing brain fog, feeling ‘out of it

-- Worsening tetany, feeling very shaky and trembly inside (not visible)
+- Worsening tetany, feeling very trembly and vibrating inside (not visible)

 - Hard to function or move around